 Place another piece of parchment paper over the crust and roll out with a rolling pin, reshaping as you go.
 A little trick: After you roll the crust between the parchment paper, flip it over and slowly remove the top pieces of parchment (the one that was on bottom) because it tends to be harder to pull off.
 So pull that one off first before you invert it 😉

 Then, invert onto greased and floured pie pan and very slowly pull off the parchment paper.
 Patch up any cracks and apply any decorative effects!!!
 Alternatively, you can tear off small pieces of dough and press into the pie pan and skip the fridge :

 Place in the freezer while you make the filling.

 Bake as directed but watch the crust carefully as almond flour burns easily.
-You may need to cover the crust with a crust protector or a ring made of foil after 10 to 15 minutes of baking.
+You need to cover the crust with a crust protector or a ring made of foil if baking time is longer than 15 minutes.

 ***TO PRE-BAKE THE CRUST, place in freezer 15 minutes while the oven preheats to 350 degrees.
 Then, prick the bottom several times with a fork to prevent it from puffing up and bake 12 - 15 minutes or until nicely browned.
 Cool Completely.***

 *To make a pie crust protector out of foil: tear off a very long piece or foil, more than what you would think!
 Fold it in half lengthwise twice.
 Wrap it around the pie and secure it with a paper clip.
 Then, fold the top over the crust.